Streeter Blair and the Superman-Tim Club

 Tim.

 A prototype Tim and Pup booklet was sent to The Boys' Outfitter.
+The

-an in-house magazine for Woolf.
+in-house magazine for Woolf.
 On February 28, 1922, Tim and Tim's Pup first

 appeared in The Kansas City Star.
 The ad attracted 200 subscriptions